HoB icon

 • If you believe that science is universal, explain why.
 Defend your answer with examples.

-questions they develop.
-Do scientists use their creativity and imagination during their
+10. Scientists perform experiments/investigations when trying to find answers to the questions they develop.
+Do scientists use their creativity and imagination during their investigations?

 • If yes, at what stages of investigations do you believe scientists use their imagination and creativity: planning and design, data collection, after data collection?